Fossil fuel

-A fossil fuel is a hydrocarbon-containing material formed naturally in the Earth's crust from the remains of dead plants and animals that is extracted and burned as a fuel.
-The main fossil fuels are coal, oil, and natural gas.
-Fossil fuels may be burned to provide heat for use directly (such as for cooking or heating), to power engines (such as internal combustion engines in motor vehicles), or to generate electricity.
-Some fossil fuels are refined into derivatives such as kerosene, gasoline and propane before burning.
-The origin of fossil fuels is the anaerobic decomposition of buried dead organisms, containing organic molecules created by photosynthesis.
-The conversion from these materials to high-carbon fossil fuels typically require a geological process of millions of years.
+A fossil fuel is a flammable carbon compound- or hydrocarbon-containing material formed naturally in the Earth's crust from the buried remains of prehistoric organisms (animals, plants or microplanktons), a process that occurs within geological formations.
+Reservoirs of such compound mixtures, such as coal, petroleum and natural gas, can be extracted and burnt as fuel for human consumption to provide energy for direct use (such as for cooking, heating or lighting), to power heat engines (such as steam or internal combustion engines) that can propel vehicles, or to generate electricity via steam turbine generators.
+Some fossil fuels are further refined into derivatives such as kerosene, gasoline and diesel, or converted into petrochemicals such as polyolefins (plastics), aromatics and synthetic resins.

+The origin of fossil fuels is the anaerobic decomposition of buried dead organisms.
+The conversion from these organic materials to high-carbon fossil fuels is typically the result of a geological process of millions of years.
+Due to the length of time it takes for them to form, fossil fuels are considered non-renewable resources.